 5] Low Latency Mode

-Depending on what kind of latency you are experiencing, you can either enable or disable this feature.
-If you experience input lag, go ahead and turn it on, if not, leave it turned off.
-Just make sure to make this setting global, as it can affect all games in an unprecedented manner.
+Depending on the type of latency you are experiencing, you can enable or disable this feature.
+If you experience input lag, go ahead and turn it on; if not, leave it turned off.
+Just make sure this setting is global, as it can affect all games in an unprecedented way.

 6] Max Frame Rate

-Max Frame Rate is a one-in-all kind of feature that will help you out if you want to save power or want low latency.
+Max Frame Rate is a one-in-all feature that will help you if you want to save power or achieve low latency.
 You can find Max Frame Rate in NVIDIA Control Panel > 3D Settings > MaxFrame Rate.
 It allows you to set the game frame rate and reduces the GPU frequency when used together with Power Management set at Optimal Power, thus long battery life.
-However, if you want to have low latency then enable Max Frame Rate with Power Management set at Prefer Maximum Performance.
-However, make sure to make this setting global as well, just configure it on a game-to-game basis, and see if you notice any performance difference.
+However, if you want low latency, enable Max Frame Rate with Power Management set to Prefer Maximum Performance.
+However, make sure to set this globally as well.
+Configure it on a game-to-game basis and see if you notice any performance difference.

 Read: How to optimize Windows for Online Gaming.